-Since clinching the AL Central Division title in 2008, the Chicago White Sox have not been particularly successful in the AL Central Division, with several of the seasons ending in the dead last spot of the division.
+Since clinching the American League Central Division title in 2008, the White Sox have not been particularly successful, with several of the seasons ending in the dead last spot of the division.
 Even some of the better seasons, like 2012, ended with the team narrowly missing the playoffs.
-Despite the team’s recent struggles, throughout its 100+ year history, the White Sox have witnessed many talented players and stellar performances and it is every fan’s hope that Chicago can someday return to its times of glory.
+Despite the team's recent struggles, throughout its 100+ year history, the White Sox, a charter team in the AL, have witnessed many talented players and stellar performances and it is every fan's hope that Chicago can someday return to its times of glory.

 Chicago White Sox Next Regular Season Game

 Where are the White Sox headed next and who will they be playing against?
 Will it be a game that you would want to consider placing a bet on?

 After trading away the ace of their pitching staff (Chris Sale) and their top every day player (Adam Eaton), the White Sox may be hard pressed to equal their 78-win season of 2016.

 Game schedules are always the best place to go to if you're ever wondering about the right meetings to place wagers on.

 The White Sox will require extra scrutiny this year.
 In a rebuilding stage, many prospects will be given looks to see if they are ready to cut it at the big league level.
 Be aware of who and when players are making MLB debuts, because they might light it up, or they may get lit up.

 What Are The Current Chicago White Sox Standings